shagunfortec/context/README.md

-This code is Light And Dark Theme .
+This code is for Light And Dark Theme .